coldSpidey/movie_scrapper/README.md

 ![docker_wsl](https://user-images.githubusercontent.com/91014925/134161226-508fc2d7-5cb6-4732-95ec-3f9bee2bdc40.jpg)

 ## Install Visual Studio Code
-- You can use any IDE of your choice but I've been digging Visual Studio Code recently, get it [here](https://code.visualstudio.com/), install it and also dont forget to install Python plugins and Visual Studio IntelliCode to use IntelliSense (syntax highlighting, autocomplete, etc)
+- You can use any IDE of your choice but I've been digging Visual Studio Code recently, get it [here](https://code.visualstudio.com/), install it and also dont forget to install Python plugins and Visual Studio IntelliCode to use IntelliSense (syntax highlighting, autocomplete, etc).
+This is optional and only required if you want to check the source code
 ![vs_code](https://user-images.githubusercontent.com/91014925/134157594-34c2b1d7-0742-4591-9bd5-29592549088b.jpg)

 ## Install Python